 Empowerment comes from good leadership.
 In fact, at companies deemed to have strong and successful company cultures, 90% of staff say they have full confidence in their leadership team.

 Inevitably, there will be obstacles when you attempt to change your company’s culture.

 People are often resistant to change so getting all employees on board may be a big challenge.
 When this occurs, it’s important to have a strong company vision and mission, and to keep referring back to them when you meet resistance.
 This will de-personalize the introduction of a new culture and make it about the success of your team, the organization, and your customers.

-Stay focussed on your goals for changing the culture and remember why it matters:
+Stay focused on your goals for changing the culture and remember why it matters:

 - To attract and retain the best talent

 - To improve employee job satisfaction, wellbeing, and happiness

 - To expand and grow your business in a competitive economy

 - To fulfil the company’s mission and live its core values